mnl359/rampup2020/README.md

 #### List of emails logged by Serial or Subject

 Search REST services included: By Serial or Subject.
-Filter by subject will return all the emails that contains the keywords sent.
+Filter by subject will return all the emails that contain the keywords sent.

 ```sh
 GET rest services